RangerSix/TrueNAS2Windows/TrueNAS2Windows.md

 You shouldn't need to change anything with NIC1 (Web Access NIC).

 We need to configure NIC2.
-On the windows pc press Win+R then type ncpa.cpl, hit enter.
+On the windows pc press Win+R then type

+     ncpa.cpl

+hit enter.
 This should open a window with your NICs listed.
 We want to Right-click on the NIC we are going to use for direct connection and select "Properties".
 In the new window select Internet Protocol Version 4 (TCP/IPv4) and click "Properties" Choose "Use the following IP address" and set:

     IP address: 192.168.100.20
     Subnet mask: 255.255.255.0
     Default gateway: (Leave this Blank)

 Skip DNS settings.
 This helps with windows not seeing this connection as a web connection.
 Save settings.
 You can also rename the connection if you want to, like NAS or HomeNas.

 Ok now at this point we have TrueNAS with a static address of 192.168.100.10.
 Windows NIC2 with a static address of 192.168.100.20.